tthorntone/AdNauseam-Wiki/Memory-footprint:-what-happens-inside-uBlock-after-installation.md

 1. If one or more filter lists need to be updated, uBlock will launch a background task which will fetch an updated version of whatever filter list is obsolete
 1. Once all filter lists are brought up to date, uBlock will flush from memory all filters and reload them with the latest version
     - This will cause another round of short-term memory churning; short-term memory will be garbage-collected eventually
-    - Again, all this short term memory churning causes uBlock's baseline memory footprint to grow further
+    - Again, all this short-term memory churning causes uBlock's baseline memory footprint to grow further
     - You can disable auto-update if you want, but it is optimal to let uBlock take care of this, i.e. manually forcing an update is sub-optimal
 1. **A few minutes later**, assuming no change in selection of filter lists, or change in the content of selected filter lists, uBlock will make a selfie
     - A selfie allows uBlock to skip the parsing/sorting of data next time it loads